 The intermittent wetland habitat that will be provided by the Project will be approximately 1,200 acres in size which is the area of the recharge ponds located on both project sites.
 Water will be typically recharged during the winter months and will provide temporary habitat during wet, above normal, and normal water years when recharge activity occurs.
-Under 2030 conditions during wet years when recharge activity occurs, the project can be expected to provide on average approximately 2 months of temporary habitat.
+Under 2030 conditions during wet years when recharge activity occurs, based on only Article 21 supplies, the project can be expected to provide on average approximately 2 months of temporary habitat.
 In some years when there is a lot of recharge activity, the project may provide temporary habitat for up to 12 months.